Top 15 Things to Do in Lhasa

 8. Discover the Tibet Museum

-The Tibet Museum, a national first-class museum, is an architectural gem in traditional Tibetan style.
-Its exhibits vividly embody regional culture and blend seamlessly with the surrounding landscape.
-Highlights include the double-body pottery jar, golden imperial edict seals, the thangka “Demon-Subduing Map of Tibet,” and the Tibetan opera mask wall.
-From the third-floor terrace, you can also overlook Lhasa and the Potala Palace.
+Tibet Museum, a national first-class museum, is an architectural gem in traditional Tibetan style, designed to harmonize with the surrounding landscape while showcasing the region's rich cultural heritage.
+Its exhibits vividly bring Tibetan history, art, and religion to life.
+Highlights include the double-body pottery jar, golden imperial edict seals, the thangka “Demon-Subduing Map of Tibet,” and the impressive Tibetan opera mask wall.
+The museum also features collections of ancient manuscripts, ritual objects, and traditional clothing, offering a comprehensive look into Tibet's past and present.
+From the third-floor terrace, visitors can enjoy sweeping views of Lhasa and the Potala Palace, making the museum not only an educational experience but also a scenic spot where culture, history, and the cityscape converge.

 9. Join Tibetans in a Kora

-Pilgrims perform circumambulation (Kora) to seek blessings and merit, and Lhasa is considered the spiritual center of the world.
-The innermost circle around Jokhang Temple’s Sakyamuni Chapel is the Nangkor, the outer circuit along the temple walls is the Barkhor, and the largest circuit, the Lingkor, links the Potala Palace, Yaowang Mountain, and Ramoche Temple.
-Pilgrims walk or prostrate clockwise along these sacred routes.
+Pilgrims perform circumambulation (Kora) to seek blessings and accumulate merit, and Lhasa is regarded as the spiritual heart of Tibet.
+The innermost circle around Jokhang Temple's Sakyamuni Chapel is the Nangkor, where devotees often perform full prostrations.
+The outer circuit along the temple walls, the Barkhor, is lined with shops, prayer wheels, and sacred statues, immersing visitors in the vibrant spiritual atmosphere.
+The largest circuit, the Lingkor, links the Potala Palace, Yaowang Mountain, and Ramoche Temple, passing through sacred sites and historic streets.
+Pilgrims walk or prostrate clockwise, chanting and spinning prayer wheels, creating a rhythmic procession that reflects centuries of devotion and offers deep insight into Tibetan Buddhist practice.

 10. Taste Sweet Tea in a Traditional Teahouse

-Lhasa’s charm lies in the coexistence of holy sites and daily life—pilgrimage routes just steps from bustling shops.
+Lhasa's charm lies in the coexistence of holy sites and daily life—pilgrimage routes just steps from bustling shops.
 Sweet tea, a local specialty, tastes like a blend of milk tea and soy milk, lightly salty yet refreshing.
-Strolling Barkhor Street, you’ll often see Tibetans chatting in teahouses.
-To experience the most authentic atmosphere, visit Guangming Teahouse.
+Strolling Barkhor Street, you'll often see Tibetans drinking tea, communicating, or relaxing in cozy teahouses.
+To experience the most authentic atmosphere, visit Guangming Teahouse, where the rich aroma of butter tea fills the air and locals gather for lively conversation and quiet reflection alike.
+Sitting here with a steaming cup, you can watch the rhythm of everyday Tibetan life unfold, savor the subtle flavors of traditional tea, and feel intimately connected to the city's culture and community.

 11. Savor Tibetan Cuisine and Local Drinks